Lambert-iGEM-2022/Wiki-Instructions/README.md

 ## Committee Colors
-Each page on the wiki will use accent colors to match it's committee, the colors for each committee has been finalized and are shown below.
+Each page on the wiki will use accent colors to match it's committee.
+The colors for each committee **has been finalized** and are shown below.

 ![Group 131](https://user-images.githubusercontent.com/61951438/176988094-aa1d4531-b005-4e99-9ea6-d0fbc52e019a.jpg)